 - What do I do in co-supervision?

-You will get your degree from Sorbonne University, so you must act like any doctoral student preparing his defence, same files, same conditions and defence schedule.
+You will get your degree from Sorbonne University, so you must act like any doctoral candidate preparing his defence, same files, same conditions and defence schedule.

 - Are the guests on the jury?